2026 - Public Safety: Renewal Program

 Description

-A key priority in Power’s Business Plan is build out of SFPUC-owned distribution systems in order to reduce costs and ensure customer stability.
-SFPUC’s first such effort was the Bay Corridor Transmission and Distribution (BCTD) project which will be complete in 2022.
-However, significantly more investment is needed to meet anticipated demand over the next 10 – 15 years.
+A key priority in Power’s Business Plan is the build out of SFPUC-owned distribution systems to reduce costs and ensure customer stability.
+SFPUC’s first such effort was the Bay Corridor Transmission and Distribution (BCTD) project which was completed in 2024.
+However, significantly more investment is needed to meet anticipated demand over the next 10-15 years.
 In fact, Hetchy Power load growth is anticipated to more than double over this period.
 City departments are projecting substantial growth (over 200 MW) from fleet electrification (SFMTA and Port), redevelopment projects (OCII and Port), and EV charging which will serve municipal, housing, and commercial loads.
-SFPUC has initiated a process to plan for strategic investments to meet this demand.
-Over the next year, Power will complete the analysis to refine and vet these investment opportunities.
+SFPUC has completed an initial study for strategic investments to meet this demand.
+Over the next year, Power will expand on this analysis to plan for further investment opportunities.

 Deferred Projects